-When clients understand the importance of this, they get on board.
-Sometimes they get so excited, they take me by the hand and want to show me how they do virtually everything around the house.
+When clients understand this process’s importance, they get on board.
+Sometimes they get so excited they take me by the hand (literally) to show me how they do (virtually) everything around the house.

-And We End Up In The Bathroom
+How We End Up in the Bathroom

-I have always disliked the typical shower caddies that we hang on showerheads.
-With those, you would have the water streaming in your face while you reach out for products.
+I have always disliked the typical shower caddies we hang on showerheads.
+With those, you have the water streaming in your face while you reach out for products.

 This Truly Happened

 Oh… but timing and context can make this really interesting!
-I can’t help but recount one of these bathroom adventures.
+I can’t help but recount one of these bathroom adventures…

 A man called me once to help him develop systems, especially in relation to his clothes, bathroom, and laundry routines.